Daily news, dev blogs, and stories from Game Developer straight to your inbox

 On WAP, the games need to be more intense.
 Don't waste a player's precious time by creating worlds where the player walks around ten minutes before getting some kind of gratification.
 Provide the player with both a challenge and a reward within the first minute or two.
 That doesn't mean the game should be too easy; it simply means that the dramatic structure has to be more concise.
 It's a little bit like comparing a novel and a short story.
 In a novel you have plenty of pages to properly introduce your environment and characters to your reader before the real action begins.
 In a short story, there's no time.
 Short stories typically drop the reader into the middle of the action.
 The introduction takes place on the fly usually , and for some wonder, it works!
 Try to construct your WAP games to resemble short stories rather than novels.

-provide value early on in gameplay, not later — people are paying
+Bottom line: provide value early on in gameplay, not later — people are paying dearly for it.

 WAP game development is often compared to the game development in the early 80's due to similarities in graphics capabilities, production team sizes and budgets.
 Some claim that this is a comeback for 80's games.
 Are 80's game conversions really the key in mobile gaming?
 Can we just port all those game classics to WAP and avoid wasting money on designing new games?
 Let's examine one of the good old 80's genres - text adventures.
 Text adventures?
 Oh yeah, those games that contained lots of text and pretty pictures.
 Hmm.
 Text and pictures?
 That sounds a lot like WAP, doesn't it?...think again.